 Mellon Graduate Workshops focus on intellectual problems or topics of interest to students writing their dissertations.
 Multidisciplinary initiatives are encouraged as well as disciplinary based seminars.
 Applications must be completed by an eligible graduate student, with topics proposed in the humanities or humanistic social science.

-The application process opens on February 10, 2014 and all applications are due by March 10, 2014.
-Applications should be sent to firstname.lastname@example.org, to the attention of the Faculty Coordinator of the Mellon Graduate Workshops.
+The application process opens in February and all applications are due in early March, exact dates TBA.
+Applications should be sent to email@example.com, to the attention of the Faculty Coordinator of the Mellon Graduate Workshops.
 Please include Mellon Workshops Application in the subject line.
 Applications can be in Word or PDF format.

 The core components are: